world-zero/world-zero/doc/README.md

 `Common/`, `Data/`, and `Service/` are written in .NET Standard - these layers do not build any executables, those will be left for the ports and adapters.

-Most, if not all, properties will throw `ArgumentException`s on a sad or bad path.
-Most, if not all, other classes will follow suit.

 Value Objects are tightly coupled.
 Entities are tightly coupled between one another as well.